Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Project Administrators.
 - [x] Contributor.

-### You need !0 the merge the POC branch into the default branch.
+### You need to the merge the POC branch into the default branch.
 The solution must meet the technical requirements.
 Which command should you run?

-- [ ] it push.
+- [ ] git push.
-- [ ] git merge — allow-unrelated-histories.
+- [ ] git merge —-allow-unrelated-histories.
-- [ ] git rebase.
+- [x] git rebase.
-- [x] git merge –squash.
+- [ ] git merge --squash.

 ### You need to recommend changes to reduce the accumulated technical debt.
 Solution: You recommend increasing the code duplication.
 Does this meet the goal?